 Some companies will provide your free credit report online when you sign up for their credit monitoring service.
 These services allow you monitor your credit file on a continuous basis, which can be especially beneficial if you are trying to restore your credit or if you are worried about identity fraud.
 Before you sign up for one of these services, you need to realize that you will pay a monthly fee that continues until you cancel your subscription.

 If you just want to see what is in your credit report, you can do so without signing up for any special services.
 And it won't cost you a thing.
-In 2003, congress passed the FACT Act in part to encourage people to check their credit files for accuracy.
+The United States Congress passed the FACT Act in part to encourage people to check their credit files for accuracy.
 The FACT Act, which stands for Fair and Accurate Credit Transactions, entitles consumers to obtain one free copy of their credit report every twelve months from each of the three credit bureaus.

 You are also entitled to a free copy of your credit report if you have been denied credit.
-While you can't get your report online, you can get a copy of your credit file by writing to the individual credit bureaus.
-For more information on this, see how to get your Free Credit Check.
+The lending institution which denied you credit will give you the name credit bureau they used in their making their lending decision.
+With this information, you can then get a copy of your credit file by writing to the individual credit bureau or going directly to their website to request a copy of your credit report.

-Top of Free Credit Report Online page.
 To help you understand more about your credit report and what you can do to fix problems and improve your rating, check out the following articles: